Welcome to the A+ Scholarship Program.

 - You plan to graduate at the end of the semester and have applied for graduation with the Registrar’s Office.

-- You have been accepted in a Health Sciences program and the hours required for a given term are limited to less than full-time enrollment.
+- You have been accepted in a Health Sciences program and the hours required for a given semester are limited to less than full-time enrollment.

 It is your responsibility to complete this form for consideration.
 The financial aid office will review and verify your request.
 Please allow 7 to 10 days for a response to your request.
 Dropping a class while taking a reduced course load will result in the loss of A+ eligibility in the future semesters.